 The syllabus will then focus on the practical knowledge required for effective event sponsorship sale.
 Students will learn how to identify and secure sponsors and other sources of funding and they will gain best practice knowledge on how to prepare a sponsorship proposal/pitch.
 Sponsorship management practices will be introduced along with the legal aspects of fundraising, partnership and sponsorship and methods of evaluating sponsorship and grant making relationships.
 LO1

 Balance of independent study and scheduled teaching activity

 The module delivery will be through a combination of lectures, seminars, tutorials and online activities.
 The module is based on the model of work simulation/role-play.
 Sessions will consist of a mixture of theoretical input and problem-based learning, student-centred discussions, peer evaluation of set tasks and guest speakers.

 Weblearn will be used for the distribution of module material and it will also be used as an interactive mechanism between students and tutors for the timely provision of personal feedback following formative and summative assessments.

-2. Offer a critical analysis and evaluation of marketing and sponsorship strategies of events and organisations that use events as part of their marketing efforts.
+2. Offer a critical analysis and evaluation of marketing and sponsorship strategies related to fundraising of events and organisations that use events as part of their marketing efforts.
 [Assessed in A2]

 - Elaborate critically on the role of events in marketing campaigns for a variety of different organisations and ways to maximise their effectiveness.